d-w-moore/irods_docs/docs/developers/appendix_1.md

 ```

 ---

+## Permissions using GDB and RR in a container or VM

 <A id="rr_gdb"> </A>

 RR and GDB in a libvirt  VM
         `/proc/sys/kernel/yama/ptrace_scope` no higher than 0
         `/proc/sys/kernel/perf_event_paranoid` no higher than  1